chargebee/chargebee-ios/README.md

 The official Chargebee iOS SDK.

-Post installation, initialising the SDK with Chargebee site’s authentication will allow you to: so
+Post installation, initialising the SDK with Chargebee site’s authentication will allow you to:

-1. integrating with App Store connect, processing in-app purchase subscriptions, and tracking them on your Chargebee account for a single source of subscription truth across Web subscriptions & iOS IAP.
-Use this if you are selling digital goods or services, or are REQUIRED to use Apple's in-app purchases as per their [app review guidelines](https://developer.apple.com/app-store/review/guidelines/).For SDK methods to work, ensure that prerequisites are configured in Chargebee.
-[Click here for more details](https://www.chargebee.com/docs/2.0/mobile-app-store-product-iap.html).
+1. Integrating with App Store connect, processing in-app purchase subscriptions, and tracking them on your Chargebee account for a single source of subscription truth across Web subscriptions & iOS IAP.
+Use this if you are selling digital goods or services, or are REQUIRED to use Apple's in-app purchases as per their [app review guidelines](https://developer.apple.com/app-store/review/guidelines/).
+    **For SDK methods to work, ensure that prerequisites are configured in Chargebee.** [Click here for more details](https://www.chargebee.com/docs/2.0/mobile-app-store-product-iap.html).

-2. tokenizing credit card information while presenting your own UI.
+2. Tokenizing credit card information while presenting your own UI.
 Use this if you are selling physical goods or offline services, or are NOT REQUIRED to use Apple's in-app purchases as per their [app review guidelines](https://developer.apple.com/app-store/review/guidelines/)

 ## Requirements
 - iOS 8+